paulish/medcalc/README.md

 At the moment the following calculators are implemented:
 * Bmi - Body Mass Index
+* Calorie - The number of calories a person needs to consume each day
 * Sofa - Sequential Organ Failure Assessment (SOFA) severity of illness score for hospital mortality
 * Saps2 - Simplified Acute Physiology Score (SAPS) II calculator to predict hospital mortality
 * CkdEpi - Chronic kidney disease epidemiology collaboration (CKD-EPI) formula to estimate the glomerular filtration rate (GFR)